janmarkuslanger/cachy/README.md

 # cachy

 Cachy adds a caching layer for your javascript clients.
-It is designed to add your own storages (plain objects, local storage and more), clients (like axios, fetch and more) and caching strategies cia cache handler.
+It is designed to add your own storages (plain objects, local storage and more), clients (like axios, fetch and more) and caching strategies.